| Title: | Tools for Message Passing Between Processes |

 AsyncProgress$set(value = NULL, message = NULL, detail = NULL)

-A numeric value at which to set
+valueA numeric value at which to set

-A single-element character vector; the message to be
+messageA single-element character vector; the message to be

-displayed to the user, or NULL
+displayed to the user, or NULL to hide the current message

 (if any).

-A single-element character vector; the detail message
+detailA single-element character vector; the detail message

-to be displayed to the user, or NULL
+to be displayed to the user, or NULL to hide the current

 detail message (if any).
 The detail message will be shown with a

-de-emphasized appearance relative to message
+de-emphasized appearance relative to message.

 inc()

-, this updates the progress panel.
+Like set, this updates the progress panel.
 The difference is

-increases the progress bar by amount
+that inc increases the progress bar by amount, instead

 of setting it to a specific value.